 In the event that you end your marriage, an attorney can go to court with you to seek alimony from your former spouse.
-Unfortunately, there aren’t a lot of regulations in place in New York City surrounding alimony or maintenance after a marriage dissolves, which is why it’s to hire an attorney who can offer assistance.
+Unfortunately, there aren’t a lot of regulations in place in New York City surrounding alimony or maintenance after a marriage dissolves, which is why it’s best to hire an attorney who can offer assistance.
 The end result in an alimony case is often left to the discretion of the judge after receiving information presented by both parties.
 If there is no indication that alimony is needed or that the marriage dissolved because of a decision by both parties, then a judge might not order any kind of payments by one spouse to the other.

 Alimony is a payment that is made to the party who is financially dependant on the other party.
 In most situations, the husband makes the support payment to the wife along with any child support payment if children are in the relationship as well.
 The goal of alimony is to ensure that the receiving spouse is financially stable for the time during the divorce and after the proceedings.
 After enough evidence has been established to indicate that alimony payments can be awarded, then the judge will work to determine the amount that is to be received by the spouse.
 There are forms that are often used to help with determining the exact amount.
 The judge will determine how long the alimony payments will be received.
 An option is awarding the amount in a lump sum while other options include temporary payments and those that are made periodically.